A brief history of the Mu’tazila and their beliefs

 Introduction

-In addition, both Wāṣil and Amr were criticised by traditionalists for their qadariyya position on free will; a key Mu’tazila doctrine which comes under the category of adl (justice).
+In addition to their novel understanding of the status of a major sinner, both Wāṣil and Amr were criticised by traditionalists for their qadariyya position on free will; a key Mu’tazila doctrine that comes under their category of adl (justice).
 The Qadariyya were a disparate group of theologians who emerged in the early Umayyad period and who emphasised individual free will over divine predestination.
-They held that man and not God was the creator of evil.
-This was in contradiction to those who held that God was the creator of good and evil [3].
+They held that man, and not Allah, was the creator of evil.
+This was in contradiction to the consensus of the Salaf who held that Allah was the creator of good and evil

-Watt argues that at this early stage, there was no sect as such called the Mu’tazila as the doctrines that were to characterise this sect were still in embryonic form.
-[4] In the generation following Wāṣil and Amr, the Mu’tazila divided into two schools of thought: the Bas̩ra and Baghdad branches.
-[5]
+Watt argues that at this early stage the doctrines that were to characterise this sect were still in embryonic form.
+In the generation following Wāṣil and Amr, the Mu’tazila divided into two schools of thought: the Bas̩ra and Baghdad branches.

 The five principles